 Taking place from 21st October – 7th November 2021, OzAsia Festival is Australia’s leading contemporary arts festival engaging with Asia.
 It presents a bold and exciting line-up of boundary-pushing contemporary arts each year and is revered by audiences and critics alike.
 Read the wrap-up of the 2019 festival.

 Held annually over three weeks in spring, OzAsia Festival showcases the best theatre, dance, music, visual arts, literature, food and cultural events from across Asia.
-Led by Artistic Director, Joseph Mitchell, its extensive program has included artists from around the world, including countries such as Japan, Korea, China, Cambodia, Denmark, India, Indonesia, Iran, Latvia, Malaysia, Singapore, Syria, the United States, Israel, Thailand, the United Kingdom, The Philippines and Australia.
+Its extensive program has included artists from around the world, including countries such as Japan, Korea, China, Cambodia, Denmark, India, Indonesia, Iran, Latvia, Malaysia, Singapore, Syria, the United States, Israel, Thailand, the United Kingdom, The Philippines and Australia.

 “The impressively curated performance and exhibition program is making OzAsia Festival an essential destination for interstate visitors as well as local audiences.”
 Daily Review, 2018

 Family audiences love OzAsia Festival’s Moon Lantern Parade – a free outdoor reimagining of the ever popular Moon Lantern Parade; and foodies adore the Lucky Dumpling Market - the vibrant and ever-popular OzAsia Festival hub offering delicious food inspired by Asian cuisine, bars, and free entertainment throughout the festival.
 OzAsia Festival’s new writing and ideas program In Other Words will also showcase conversations about Australia’s engagement with Asia in the largest dedicated showcase for Asian and Asian Australian writers and thinkers.